 Will the company be as profitable in the future as in past years?
 How profitable is the company compared to others in the same industry?
 Pro formas will show management’s expectations.

 Prudent financial management requires a balance between the amount of debt a company owes compared to its equity base.
-Lenders will look at a company’s pro forma balance sheet to determine the debt-to-equity ratio for additional lending.
-If it’s too high, additional borrowing may not be available.

 Company management should look at their pro forma financials to make sure their ratios comply with lenders’ guidelines.

-Issues with Pro-Forma Financial Statements
+Issues With Pro-Forma Financial Statements

 Litigation is another area of difference between GAAP and pro forma financials.
-Occasionally, a company may receive an adverse judgement in a lawsuit.
+Occasionally, a company may receive an adverse judgment in a lawsuit.
 GAAP would require that this expense be reported on the company’s income statement, but management would not consider this to be a recurring expense and may elect to prepare pro forma statements that reflect normal operating results.

 However, ongoing litigation might be a regularly occurring cost in some businesses, such as medical devices, and should be reported as a normal cost of doing business.